Springerville Ranger District

 The second highest mountain in Arizona, Mount Baldy overlooks the District.
-The district provides some of the best wildlife habitat in Arizona, and is known for its world class elk herds.
-Outdoor recreation opportunities on the district include fishing, hiking hunting, mountain biking, OHV riding and cross-country skiing.
+The district provides some of the best wildlife habitats in Arizona and is known for its world-class elk herds.
+Outdoor recreation opportunities on the district include fishing, hiking hunting, mountain biking, OHV riding, and cross-country skiing.

 Address: P.O.
 Box 760 Springerville, AZ 85938 (mailing)

 165 S. Mountain Ave.
 Springerville, AZ 85938 (physical)

 Office hours: 8:00 am - 4:30 pm Monday to Friday